-Jeanne Laberge, MD, is a Professor in Residence at the University of California, San Francisco, and is Chief of Interventional Radiology at UCSF’s Mount Zion Campus.
-Dr. Laberge received her masters of science in Electrical Engineering from Stanford University, California in 1976.
+Jeanne LaBerge, MD, is a Professor in Residence at the University of California, San Francisco, and is Chief of Interventional Radiology at UCSF’s Mount Zion Campus and Director of the Interventional Radiology fellowship program.
+Dr. LaBerge received her masters of science in Electrical Engineering from Stanford University, California in 1976.
 After, she obtained her medical degree in Medicine from the University of Utah School of Medicine in 1980, and completed her residency in Radiology from UCSF in 1984.
 This was followed by a fellowship in Angiography/Interventional Radiology from UCSF in 1985.

-Dr. Laberge has written and co-authored 99 articles, editor of 4 books, written 9 book chapters, published 42 abstracts, and authored over 200 published articles related to her research and studies.
+Dr. LaBerge is the 2017 Recipient of the Society for Interventional Radiology Gold Medal, and a 2016 recipient of the UCSF Department of Radiology and Biomedical Imaging Outstanding Alumnus Award.
+Dr. LaBerge has written and co-authored 99 articles, editor of 4 books, written 9 book chapters, published 42 abstracts, and authored over 200 published articles related to her research and studies.

 Transjugular intrahepatic portosystemic shunts